zeinnaushad/primetrade/README.md

    Implement pagination for /tasks to handle large data.

-&nbsp;   Use input validation (Joi/Zod) and rate limiting for secure endpoints.
+   Use input validation (Joi/Zod) and rate limiting for secure endpoints.

-&nbsp;   Separate controllers, services, routes for modular backend structure.
+   Separate controllers, services, routes for modular backend structure.